 Thinking and feeling this way can make it challenging for adults with this condition to follow directions, remember information, organize tasks and working/living spaces, and complete obligations on time.

 “Many adults with A.D.H.D. will come into treatment for one of the other common co-occurring disorders, such as depression or anxiety, only to discover with careful diagnostic evaluation the underlying A.D.H.D.,” she says.
-“They are often surprised to receive the diagnosis because they are not familiar with it, or assume it indicates behavioral or conduct problems in childhood.”

 If any combination of these symptoms is a burden in your daily life, see a psychiatrist for an exam.
 Your primary care physician can refer you to a specialist.
 An accurate diagnosis paired with the right treatment program can help you manage attention deficit and hyperactivity symptoms, which can improve your quality of life at home and work.

 “Many adults with A.D.H.D. are very relieved and actually grateful for the diagnosis, as they can now explain their difficulties with a medical diagnosis,” Dr. Coffey says.

 How is A.D.D. or A.D.H.D. treated in adults?